Call Us 904-JOI-2000

 The knee capsule consists of two main layers, an outer layer and an inner layer.
 The outer layer is made up of a tough, fibrous membrane that is made up of ligament tissue.
-The inner layer is made up of a synovial membrane, which secretes synovial fluid.
-The knee capsule also contains bursae, which are fluid-filled sacs, and a fat pad located behind the patella.
+The inner layer is made up of a synovial membrane.
+This secretes synovial fluid.
+The knee capsule also contains bursae.
+These are fluid-filled sacs, and a fat pad located behind the patella.

 Injury to the knee capsule can be caused by a variety of mechanisms.
 However, most commonly, the causes are: